zhouc20/zhouc.ai/index.md

 Centered at machine learning and graph learning, my long term research goal is to empower science and AI with learning across various subfields including vision, language and structured data.
 Concretely, I will be dedicated to the following topics: (1) **Multi-modal learning**, or more broadly, foundation models and general purpose AI systems that can perceive and reason like human; (2) **AI4science**, especially for biology, drug discovery and healthcare.

 - **Theoretical Machine Learning:** optimization, statistical machine learning, causal inference
-- **Empirical Machine Learning:** diffusion models, LLM reasoning, multi-modal foundation models
+- **Generative Models:** diffusion models, LLM and agents, multi-modal foundation models
-- **AI for Science:** molecule/protein generation, drug discovery, healthcare
+- **AI for Science:** geometric deep learning, AI4biology, AI4healthcare

 ## News